-Bachelor of Arts in Music, Education and Society
+Bachelor of Arts in Music Education

 Students will study educational and cultural policy, to build an understanding of the place of music within policy structures and how this impacts practice, and carry out cross-cultural comparisons of international education systems.